-The Calculator allows you to create relationships between rows and quantify new totals using event counts, user counts, or numerical values.
-The Calculator can be accessed by clicking the icon located in the menu bar beneath the query builder.
+The calculator allows you to create relationships between rows and quantify new totals using event counts, user counts, or numerical values.
+The calculator can be accessed by choosing the icon located in the menu bar beneath the query builder.

 Using the calculator, you may add, subtract, multiply, or divide any two query rows.
 Only two rows may be used in a single calculation.
-The Calculator modal displays a list of your query rows on the left and calculator field, including a list of mathematical operations, on the right.
-The list of query rows will display the row name, which you may edit or rename within the query builder.
+The calculator interface displays a list of your query rows on the left and calculator field, including a list of mathematical operations, on the right.
+The list of query rows will display the row name, which can be edited or renamed within the query builder.

 Calculate Using Rows

-To create a calculation using two rows, simply select the row name you’d like to use, then click to drag and drop the row name into the first (top) or second (bottom) drop zone.
-You may switch drop zones by clicking the up and down arrows to the left of the calculator field.
-You may also remove a row from the calculator by clicking the red “X” icon before the row name.
+To create a calculation using two rows, simply select the row name you’d like to use, then drag and drop the row name into the first (top) or second (bottom) drop zone.
+You may switch drop zones by selecting the up and down arrows to the left of the calculator field.
+Remove a row from the calculator by selecting the red “X” icon before the row name.

 The calculator supports the four basic mathematical operations- addition, subtraction, multiplication, and division- and can also automatically calculate a percentage.
 To change the operation for your calculation, simply select the relevant icon.

-Once you’ve completed each field and selected an operation, click “Calculate” to create a new query row containing your calculation.
-You may click on a calculation query row to edit the calculation at any time.
+Once you’ve completed each field and selected an operation, choose Calculate to create a new query row containing your calculation.
+Selecting a calculation row will re-open the tool for editing.
 Calculations are visualized in the chart area alongside the underlying queries.

 Calculate Using Numbers

-You may also create a calculation using numerical values.
-To add a number to your calculation, simply click on the first (top) or second (bottom) drop zone and enter the value.
+To add a number to your calculation, simply select the first (top) or second (bottom) drop zone and enter the value.
 Numerical values can be used independently or in combination with a query row.